8x10" - Acrylic Paint, Spray Paint, Paint Markers & Sharpie on Canvas. Painted in 2011.

 He is a professional horror sculptor & designer, already well known and respected among the sculpting community.

-Jake Corrick is the youngest contestant on Syfy Channel's newest reality hit, Jim Henson's Creature Shop Challenge.
+Jake Corrick was recently chosen as the youngest contestant on Syfy Channel's newest reality hit, Jim Henson's Creature Shop Challenge.
 You can check out the show March 25, 2014 at 10PM.

 Learn More about Jake and Misfit Monsters & Model Kits: